Bekyilma/RecSysAO23/README.md

-# RecSysAO23: Recommender Systems- an overview
+#  Recommender Systems- an overview

-- First edition of a one week course for the Doctoral programme in Computer Science and Computer Engineering at University of Luxembourg.
-(May 022 - 26, 2023).
+  - A one week course for the Doctoral programme in Computer Science and Computer Engineering at University of Luxembourg.